Photo of Umbellularia californica close-up, flower, foliage by The Marmot

 Umbellularia californica plant details

-Umbellularia californica is a broadleaf evergreen tree with.
+Umbellularia californica is a broadleaf evergreen tree with green foliage.
 In spring yellow flowers emerge followed by purple fruit.
 Grows well with sun - mostly sun and regular water.
 Drought tolerant once established.
 Adapts to various soil conditions.
 Does well in acidic and well-drained soil.
 A good option if you're seeking something verticillium wilt resistant.

 CHARACTERISTICS OF Umbellularia californica